hwmhht/hht204806/Home.md

 # How OpenGL works: software rendering in 500 lines of code

 ***
+**This is a tiny software rasterizer, if you are looking for a tiny software ray tracer, you can find it [here](https://github.com/ssloy/tinyraytracer)**

 **My source code is irrelevant.
 Read the wiki and implement your own renderer.
 Only when you suffer through all the tiny details you will learn what is going on.**